reiner/massively/content/post/three_stories.md

 slug = 'three_stories'
 image = 'images/twist_charlie02.jpg'
 date = "2018-08-09T00:00:00"
-description = 'Three stories about a child living in Basel as inspiration for TWIST-projects'
+description = 'Three stories about a child moving to Basel as inspiration for TWIST-projects'
 +++

 Imagine you are a 6 year old child.
 And you plan to live in a cozy neighborhood in the wonderful city of Basel.
 Your first day of school will be on Monday – how exciting!
 But first you have to find a place to live...
 Imagine further, that you have a decent flair for open statistical data (under open use license) and quite a talent for programming.
 So you are probably the first ever kid on this world that is able to code before even being able to write in his mother tongue – how weird… But hey, it’s all about imagination!
 So you start to listen to some music…